 Revisiting Rule of Rose and its sad and depressing world of torment

 Like Chulip, Rule of Rose had a major impact on me, but that doesn't mean it's going to hit you the same.
 For much of its execution, it's a surreal, inscrutable experience laden with jank.
-If you don't have the patience to peel back the layers of a nail, then
+If you don't have the patience to peel back the layers of a nail, then…wait, stop, that's a horrible mental picture.
+I am not finishing this sentence.

 What I mean is that Rule of Rose is an emotionally tormenting experience, both in terms of reading it and performing it.
 I can't say how scary it can be because of my aforementioned virtual fearlessness, but I can definitely say it's an unsettling, uncomfortable, and moving experience.
 I may not have cried at the end like I did with Yomawari: Midnight Shadows, but it now rents space in the darkest corners of my mind.
 The coins I hide when the business is over.